 We’ve spent decades studying the global economy – its features, its consequences, and its flaws.
 Over that time, we’ve also developed a comprehensive vision for change, which we call ‘localization’.
 By replacing the dysfunctional global economy with new systems that support community wellbeing instead, we can solve multiple problems simultaneously – from climate change and food insecurity to ethnic conflicts and mental illness epidemics.

 These learning guides will walk you through our vision in more detail.

-This guide briefly describes the many costs of economic globalization – from climate change to the erosion of democracy, from the loss of livelihoods to the growth of fundamentalism and an epidemic of depression, and more.
+Explore the many costs of economic globalization – from climate change and job insecurity to the erosion of democracy and the rise of fundamentalism.